Zehri

 Zehri (زہری) is an ethnic Brahui tribe mainly found in Balochistan, Pakistan.
-According to the official list by Mir Ahmad Yar, the last Khan of Kalat, Zehri was originally one of the Brahui tribes inhabiting Balochistan.
+According to the official list by Mir Ahmad Yar, the last Khan of Kalat, Zehri was originally one of the Jaṭṭ tribes inhabiting Balochistan.
 It belongs to the Jhalawani branch of the Brahui tribes.

 Notable people

 Notable people with the surname Zehri include the following politicians from Balochistan, Pakistan: